crismali/js_objects_gem/readme.md

 js_obj.another_thing                             # => nil
 js_obj2.another_thing                            # => "another thing"
 ```
-Procs, blocks, and lambdas don't behave so weirdly though.
+This also applies to procs, blocks, and lambdas.
 If you have a proc set on an object's prototype,
 then calling it on the child object will invoke in the context of the child object.
 So:
 ```ruby
 PROTOTYPE.set_something { self.something = "something" }
 PROTOTYPE.something                        # => nil